coopkell/hello-world/README.md

 [My LinkedIn](www.linkedin.com/in/cooper-kellenberger)

 ### Extra Resources
-+I did not use extra resources
+1. I did not use extra resources
-+but here are some bullet points
+2. but here is a list